limjeck/osuplus/README.md

 ## How to install
 Ensure you have Tampermonkey/Greasemonkey installed and enabled.

+Obtain an API key at https://osu.ppy.sh/p/api.
+When prompted for an application name and website, put "osuplus" as the application name and https://osu.ppy.sh/community/forums/topics/408541 or https://github.com/limjeck/osuplus as the website.

 Click [here](https://github.com/limjeck/osuplus/raw/master/osuplus.user.js) to install.

 Now go to any osu! beatmap listing page.
 It should prompt you for your API key at the top of the page.
 Simply paste your API key and done!